czyt1988/SARibbon/readme.md

 # Build

-Note: Requires C++17 standard support (due to the use of the frameless library, this library requires C++17 as a minimum), Qt version is at least above Qt5.9, otherwise it cannot support C++17.
+Note: Requires C++17 standard support (due to the use of the frameless library, this library requires C++17 as a minimum), Qt version is at least above Qt5.14, otherwise it unable to compile frameless library.
 Recommend using Qt5.14 or above, as Qt5.14 improves support for high resolutions.

 Since the minimum C++ version is 17, you need to add the following in your qmake file: